-- Cash and short-term investments consist of highly liquid securities which ensure adequate cash flows are available to cover near-term benefit payments.
+- Cash and short-term investments consist of highly liquid securities which ensure adequate cash flows are available to cover near-term benefit payments as well as anticipated cash requirements needed to support derivative instruments or any other contractual commitment.
 Short-term investments are mainly obligations issued by Canadian chartered banks and by Canadian governments. - Bonds include bond instruments, issued or guaranteed by governments and non-government entities.
-As at December 31, 2020, 80% (2019 80%) of bonds were issued or guaranteed by Canadian, U.S. or other governments.
-Mortgages consist of mortgage products which are primarily conventional or participating loans secured by commercial properties.
-On an exposure basis, the Plan's Policy for bonds and mortgages is 46%.
-This comprises a 41% allocation mainly to government and corporate bonds and a 5% allocation to derivative financial instruments related to bond exposure. - Emerging market debt consists of units of co-mingled funds or in separate accounts managed by external managers whose mandate is to invest in debt instruments of emerging market countries. - Private debt includes participations in private debt funds focused on generating steady yields. - Equity investments include publicly traded securities diversified by industry sector, country and issuer and investments in mainly energy related private equity funds.
-As at December 31, 2020, the most significant allocation to an individual issuer of a publicly traded security was 3% (2019 1%) and the most significant allocation to an industry sector was 17% (2019 12%).
+As at December 31, 2021, 80% (2020 - 80%) of bonds were issued or guaranteed by Canadian, U.S. or other governments.
+Mortgages consist of mortgage bonds, interest in mortgages or in funds making loans, all of which are secured by real estate.
+On an exposure basis, the Plan's Policy for bonds and mortgages is 42%.
+This comprises a 37% allocation mainly to government and corporate bonds and a 5% allocation to derivative financial instruments related to bond exposure. - Emerging market debt consists of units of co-mingled funds or in separate accounts managed by external managers whose mandate is to invest in debt instruments of emerging market countries. - Private debt includes participations in private debt securities and funds focused on generating steady yields. - Equity investments include publicly traded securities diversified by industry sector, country and issuer and investments in private equity funds.
+As at December 31, 2021, the most significant allocation to an individual issuer of a publicly traded security was 4% (2020 - 3%) and the most significant allocation to an industry sector was 22% (2020 - 17%).
 On an exposure basis, the Plan's Policy for equities is 40%.
-This comprises a 35% allocation to equities and a 5% allocation to derivative financial instruments related to equity exposure. - Real estate is a diversified portfolio of Canadian land and commercial properties and investments in real estate private equity funds. - Oil and gas investments include petroleum and natural gas properties and listed and non-listed securities of oil and gas companies. - · Infrastructure investments include participations in private infrastructure funds, term loans and notes of infrastructure companies. - Absolute return investments are primarily a portfolio of units of externally managed hedge funds, which are invested in various long/short strategies within multi-strategy, fixed income, global macro funds and growth insurance.
-Managers are monitored on a continuous basis through investment and operational due diligence. - Alternative risk premia investments are a portfolio of units of externally managed funds and internally managed strategies on a riskadjusted basis. - Investment-related liabilities reflect a certain level of financing associated with securities sold under repurchase agreements and other assets.
+This comprises a 35% allocation to equities and a 5% allocation to derivative financial instruments related to equity exposure. - Real estate is a diversified portfolio of Canadian land and commercial properties and investments in global real estate private equity funds. - Resource and royalties investments include petroleum and natural gas properties and listed and non-listed securities of resource and royalties companies. - Infrastructure investments include participations in private infrastructure funds, term loans and notes of infrastructure companies. - Specialty portfolio consists of mainly private equity, private debt and absolute return investments.
+Exposure to public assets may be included to manage the risk-return profile and tactical allocation relative to the Policy portfolio weight. - Absolute return investments are primarily a portfolio of units of externally managed hedge funds, which are invested in various long/short and derivatives strategies within multi-strategy, fixed income, commodity, equity, global macro funds and downside protection (formerly growth insurance).
+Managers are monitored on a continuous basis through investment and operational due diligence.

+- Alternative risk premia investments are a portfolio of units of externally managed funds and internally managed strategies on a riskadjusted basis. - Investment-related liabilities reflect a certain level of financing associated with securities sold under repurchase agreements and other assets